 Paneer Cheese Recipe

 Adapted from The Cafe Spice Cookbook

-1 cup (250 ml) freshly squeezed lemon juice
+- 1 cup (250 milliliters) freshly squeezed lemon juice

-1 (3 foot/1 meter) piece of fine muslin or four layers of cheesecloth
+- 1 piece (3 foot/1 meter) fine muslin or four layers of cheesecloth